nodinosaur/JavaSealedUnions/README.md

 I'm calling them `Union1<T>` for `Optional`, `Union2<L, R>` for `Either`/`Result`, `Union3<L, M, R>`...up to `UnionN`, which for this library would be `Union9<A,B,C,D,E,F,G,H,I>`

+I recommend watching the talk linked above first to see what solutions this library provides.

 ## API
 Now that we understand what abstraction has to provide, we have to define a public API: